bmeurant/technical-docs/software-architecture/system-design-patterns/gateway-patterns.md

 ### The Problem it Solves

-Functionalities like [[authentication]], [[ssl-tls|TLS termination]], detailed logging, and rate limiting are required by almost every service.
+Functionalities like [[authentication]], [[ssl-tls|TLS termination]], detailed logging, and [[rate-limiting|rate limiting]] are required by almost every service.
 Implementing and maintaining this logic in every single service is inefficient, error-prone, and leads to inconsistencies.

 ### How it Works